yhoogstrate/flaimapper/README.md

 *	Pro's: you solve the issues addressed above.
 *	Con's: the alignment will take more time the and methodology is more complex which will probably require advanced scripting.

 Some aligners have a related feature implemented: an indexed transcriptome besides the indexed reference genome.
 You might think of tophat's "<CODE>--transcriptome-index</CODE>" and RNA-STAR's "<CODE>sjdbGTFfile</CODE>".
 However, idealy you want to have a three phase alignment: (1) ncRNAs, (2) transcriptome, (3) entire genome.
-We are not aware of a tool that is capable of doing this (yet).
+We are not aware of software that is capable of doing this (yet?).

 ### Trim adapters

 Small RNA-Seq protocols often provide reads that are contaminated with so called adapter sequences.
-These sequences are manually added to your small ncRNAs of interest and have to be trimmed of to align properly.
+These sequences are manually added to your small ncRNAs and have to be removed in order to align properly.
 These adapter sequences are often specific per protocol/sequencer, so please ensure you have access to the correct adapters.
 There are several tools that can remove them.
 Here a list of some of the tools that can be used to remove adapters: